 CS4210-A: Algorithms for Intelligent Decision Making recognises that decision making is at the centre of artificial intelligence.
 Students gain practical skills on a solid theoretical base: 1) Modelling realistic combinatorial optimisation problems involving multiple users, and designing systems to solve such problems.
 2) Emphasis on problem characteristics seen in decision problems in energy, logistics, and health sectors.
 3) Mathematically-grounded techniques with computational feasibility: sequential decision making, algorithmic game theory, constraint programming.
 The course leads to CS4210-B: Intelligent Decision Making Project in Q4.

 Selected Research School Courses

-In 2019 I will teach a course on constraint programming for the Institute for Programming research and Algorithmics (IPA) in Eindhoven, Netherlands.
+In 2019 I taught a course on constraint programming for the Institute for Programming research and Algorithmics (IPA) in Eindhoven, Netherlands.

 In 2018 I taught a course on agent-based social simulation at the 20th European Agent Systems Summer School in Maastricht, Netherlands.

 Selected Previous Courses

 In 2017-18 I taught a MSc seminar CS4175: Automated Scheduling: